AleksandraKaric/responsiveWebDesign/README.md

 ### Personal Portfolio Webpage

-A portfolio website highlighting my projects and skills, complete with a responsive design.
+A portfolio website highlighting my projects and skills, complete with a responsive design.-->

 ## Acknowledgments